 What specific webcams have you tested?

 The following webcams should not be used due to various incompatibility issues:

 Can I use the integrated webcam that came with my PC/Mac laptop or desktop?

 Can I use the webcam drivers that came with my computer?

 If you use an external webcam, please install the proper software drivers that came with your webcam.
 Using generic webcam drivers found on most computers could result in reduced video and audio quality.

 If you use an integrated webcam, or if your external webcam came pre-installed with your computer, then the webcam drivers already on your computer are probably suitable for your webcam.

 How do I prevent my webcam from being stolen?

-While this won't completely foil someone, a simple trick to deter theft is to use a flat metal washer with a 1/2"-diameter hole along with a standard computer security cable and follow the procedure found in this article: http://dltj.org/article/flat-washer-protects-cables/
+While this won't completely foil someone, a simple trick to deter theft is to find a flat metal washer with a 1/2"-diameter hole along with a standard computer security cable and then follow the procedure found in this article: http://dltj.org/article/flat-washer-protects-cables/

 There are no attachments for this article.